All Episodes

 It's more devious, more disturbing than anyone thought.

-Far bigger than Watergate, you know, a third rate break-in on a political opponent.
+A bigger abuse of power, far bigger than Watergate, you know, third-rate break-in on a political opponent.

-That's that's nothing.
+That's nothing.

 All right, that's it.

-And what we now know is that we're now then the difference here is the powerful tools of intelligence were used by those in power because they wanted to influence a presidential election, and they thought they could get away with it.
+And what we now know is that we're now, then the difference here is the powerful tools of intelligence were used by those in power because they wanted to influence a presidential election and they thought they could get away with it.

 Now, it was done not only under false pretenses, but with the help of one candidate, Hillary Clinton, and her bought and paid for Russian propaganda dossier that was filled with Russian lies and Russian propaganda and salacious details that on the surface never made sense.

-The dossier was only corroborated, wasn't corroborated by fusion GPS at all.
+The dossier was only corroborated, wasn't corroborated by Fusion GPS at all.

-They first started a diffusion GPS.
+They first started at Fusion GPS.

 They hired them.